 fbpx

-Construction Defect Claims: Trends and Strategies for 2024
+Construction Defect Claims: 2026 Trends and Strategies for Contractors

 Finding the right insurance partner is essential for managing construction defect claims effectively.
-With the demand for construction returning to pre-pandemic levels, it’s crucial to have a partner that understands market trends and is prepared to handle the challenges ahead.
+With the demand for construction in 2026 reaching new heights, it’s more crucial than ever to have a partner who understands the evolving legal and regulatory landscape.

 What’s Driving the Surge in Construction?

 Demand for construction has rebounded, fueled by resumed business activities and eager homeowners.
-As John Posa, SVP of Nationwide E&S Brokerage Construction, noted in a recent article for Risk Insurance, the pre-COVID building boom continues to drive residential and commercial projects, including infrastructure, hospitals, and warehouses.
+The ongoing building boom continues to drive residential and commercial projects, including infrastructure, hospitals, and warehouses.
+Market data indicates a significant year-on-year increase in construction spending, with the total value of ongoing projects reaching hundreds of billions of dollars.

 What Are the Key Challenges in the Construction Industry?